Bhart97/CDE-project/module/part b/README.md

 Verify the connection via SSH protocol and then install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) on the EC2.
 This will give permission for your EC2 instance to access AWS tools.

 Troubleshooting:
+- You can name your compute instances to make them much easier to manage.
-- You cannot SSH from your local machine to a private network without a VPN connection.
+- You cannot SSH from your local machine to a private network without a VPN connection (ignore if not using VPN connection).
 - If the keypair does not authenticate, make sure to specify the entire path such as ```~/.ssh/<private_key>```.

 **2. Connecting to Object Storage**

-Once you have installed AWS CLI onto your EC2, you will be transferring objects with the designated S3 bucket.
+Within the S3 bucket called <TODO>, all objects will be stored under your cohort directory.
+You will be using the AWS CLI from within the EC2 instance to make calls to the S3 bucket.
 Review the documentations on using the [s3 commands](https://docs.aws.amazon.com/cli/latest/reference/s3/) to move files within the S3 bucket.

 Go to the EC2 console and ```Actions > Security > Modify IAM role``` and attach the role to enable EC2 access with S3, then create a new file called <firstname_lastname>.txt from your EC2 instance.
 You will upload this file to your bucket and it should contain the following text:
 ```
 Hello, my name is <first name> <last name>!
 ```

 Verify through the console that the S3 bucket now contains a file called <firstname_lastname>.txt with the appropriate text content.
-Upload your HTML file from the previous module and then download it onto your EC2.
+Upload your HTML file from the previous module either through the CloudShell or Console, then download it onto your EC2.
 Verify that the contents are the same.

 Troubleshooting:
+- If the cohort directory has not been created, create one or contact the administrators.
-- Be careful on how you specify the path for bucket storage.
+- Be careful on how you specify the path for bucket storage ```S3://<bucket_name>/<dir>/object```.
 - EC2 instances cannot connect to S3 services without the AWS CLI installed and the instance role attached.

 **3. Configure Web Server**

 Carefully follow the instructions to install an [Apache HTTP web server](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Tutorials.WebServerDB.CreateWebServer.html) and stop once you have set the files permission for the Apache web server.
-Download your HTML file from the S3 bucket onto your EC2 at ```/var/www/html/<file>.html```.
+Either move or re-download your HTML file within your EC2 to the destination ```/var/www/html/<file>.html```.

 Verify that your web server is currently hosting the correct page.

 Troubleshooting:
-- You are required to update the permissions within the VM in order to make changes to the contents under the ```var/``` directory.
+- You are required to update the permissions within the EC2 in order to make changes to the contents under the ```var/``` directory.
-- You can access your web page by addressing to the private IP address with any browser with ```http://<ip_address>```
+- You can access your web page from the browser using the IP address ```http://<ip_address>```.

 **4. Load Balancer**

 Review the documentations about the [ELB](https://aws.amazon.com/elasticloadbalancing/).
-While having a single load balancer to manage your backend servers is reasonable, for practicing purposes, each student will implement their own ELB.
-Create a target group which contains everyone's web servers and verify that the traffic is being distributed.
+Create a target group and select all the web servers that are currently available (you can always update the target group).
+Verify that the traffic to your backend web servers are being distributed.

 Troubleshooting:
 - Connecting to your ELB is similar to connecting to your EC2 from a web browser.
 - If a page reload does not update the contents of the web page, clear your cache to resolve this since AWS caches DNS queries.

+**5. End of the Basic Track**

+By the end of this learning, you will have successfully provisioned a compute resource and managed objects with the S3 bucket, connect and install software packages on your EC2 instances, and created an ELB to distribute traffic across your backend web servers.

+**REQUIRED:** _Terminate_ all compute resources that you have created: EC2 instances and ELB.

-## Working on the Cloud: Automation
+## Working on the Cloud: Automation (Intermediate)

 This learning path will similarly create web hosting servers but with more emphasis on resource and configuration management to achieve automation.
 Students will be responsible for managing more than one resource at a time and all previously created resources should be terminated to have a more manageable work environment.